isaiah/protobuf/ruby/README.md

 * a C compiler
 * the upb submodule

+To Build the JRuby extension, you will need:

+* Maven
+* the latest version of the protobuf java library installed

 First, ensure that upb/ is checked out:

     $ cd ..   # top level protobuf directory